cseanburns/electronic_resource_mgmt/src/11-licensing-and-negotiating.md

 As a negotiator, Brown (2014) described having to work with lots of people and having to negotiate with people in her own library.
 This is a great insight.
-It's very important to talk through issues with colleagues and vendors.
+It's important to talk through issues with colleagues and vendors.
 Aligning relevant parties and even users ensures that everyone is on the same page before approaching vendors.
 This helps underscore the importance of building internal consensus.